F. Murray Abraham: 1983–1986: Breakthrough and acclaim

 Abraham gained greater prominence when he appeared as drug dealer Omar Suárez in the gangster film Scarface (1983).
 Then, in 1984, he played envious composer Antonio Salieri in the Academy Award for Best Picture-winning Amadeus (1984), directed by Miloš Forman.
 Abraham won the Academy Award for Best Actor for his role, an award for which his co-star in the film Tom Hulce, playing Mozart, had also been nominated.
-He also won a Golden Globe Award, among other awards, and his role in the film remains his most iconic.
+He also won a Golden Globe Award, among other awards, and his role in the film remains his most famous.